asfandyar-malik/Tutorials/javascript/basics.md

 Loosely coupled: so variables can be anything.

+---
 **🤚Javascript Arrays**

 Javascript has Arrays, which can be dynamically sized so no memory has to be reserved for them.

 ``let scores = new Array(9,10,8,7,6);``

----
-**map** in javascripts, make `for loops` cleaner.
+**map** in javascripts are there to make `for loops` cleaner.
 You can transform arrays elements in a cleaner way.

 ```
 let circles = [